tejpatange/Alzhimer_disease_prediction_dl_models/README.md

 # Alzhimer_disease_prediction_dl_models

-These are models to train the MRI images with four clasess and predict the disease prepare your data as follows:
+These are models to train the MRI images with four clasess and predict the disease.

+# Data Prepare
+prepare your data as follows:
 ```
   Dataset/